 CLOSE SEARCH

-A lease break clause is a contractual provision that, where included in a long commercial lease (many leases of 10 years and up will include a break clause typically after 5 years) which allows either the landlord or tenant to terminate the lease early.
-It is more common for tenants to seek to negotiate a break clause than landlords.
+Break clauses are typically included in long commercial leases (typically leases of 10 years or more) and are generally drafted to allow either the landlord or tenant to terminate the lease early, although they can be landlord or tenant only.
+It is more common for tenants to want to exercise a break clause than landlords.

-Our Property Litigation solicitors advise tenants and also landlord clients on break clause terms in commercial leases, exercising a break clause correctly and options where there is a dispute.
+Our property litigation solicitors advise tenants and also landlord clients on break clause terms in commercial leases, exercising a break clause correctly and options where there is a dispute.
+Please do get in contact if you have break clause dispute.

 A break clause is typically triggered by a specific event, such as a fixed date or the occurrence of a particular circumstance.
-Once the trigger event occurs, the party wishing to terminate must give the other party a specified period of notice.
-Often, break clauses are subject to conditions precedent, which must be fulfilled before the lease can be terminated.
-These conditions might include:
+Once the trigger event occurs, the party wishing to terminate gives the other party a specified period of notice to terminate the lease early.

 Payment of all outstanding rent and other charges.